George Cabot Lee Jr.

 George Cabot Lee Jr. (February 2, 1871 – October 28, 1950) was an American banker from Boston.
 He was the brother of Alice Hathaway Lee, the first wife of President Theodore Roosevelt.

 Early life

 Lee was born on February 2, 1871, in Boston, Massachusetts.
 He was a son of the Boston banker George Cabot Lee (1830–1910) and Caroline Watts (née Haskell) Lee (1835–1914).
-Among his sisters were Rose Lee (wife of Reginald Gray), Alice Hathaway Lee (first wife of Theodore Roosevelt), and Harriet Paine Lee (wife of Charles Mifflin Hammond, who managed President Taft's campaign in California).
+Among his sisters were Rose Lee (wife of Reginald Gray), Alice Hathaway Lee (first wife of Theodore Roosevelt), and Harriet Paine Lee (wife of Charles Mifflin Hammond, who managed William Howard Taft's campaign in California).

 His paternal grandparents were John Clarke Lee, a member of the Cabot family, and Harriet Paine (née Rose) Lee.
 Through his sister Alice, he was uncle to Alice Roosevelt Longworth.
 His maternal grandparents were Elisha Haskell and Alice Russell (née Hathaway) Haskell.

 Lee graduated from Harvard University in 1894 and served as treasurer of his class for thirty-one years.